 For those unfamiliar with the area, Little Talbot Island offers over five miles of lovely beachfront.
 This island is one of the few remaining undeveloped barrier islands in Northeast Florida.
 Hike through maritime forest, see magnificent sand dunes, and enjoy undisturbed salt marsh on the western side of the island.
 The park’s natural habitat is rich with coastal wildlife.
-There’s potential opportunity to glimpse a large variety of native and migratory birds, and possible sightings of river otters, marsh rabbits, bobcats, gopher turtles, armadillos and more.
+There’s potential opportunity to glimpse a large variety of native and migratory birds.
 Little Talbot has a campground (book campsites online via Reserve America).
-Frequent coastal nature education programs are offered, call Little Talbot Island State Park at 904-251-2320.
+Frequent coastal nature education programs are offered by park rangers, call Little Talbot Island State Park at 904-251-2320.

 Big Talbot Island is known for its unique “Boneyard Beach.”
 This visually interesting shoreline is the resting place of dead trees that have been weathered into natural works of art — a photographer’s fantasy land.
 The salt-washed skeletons of live oak and cedar trees that once grew near the shore transform the Big Talbot Island beach into an intriguing place to explore with camera in hand.
 The Florida Park Service warns that the use of a metal detector is prohibited in the park and removal of driftwood or artifacts from the park is also prohibited.

 Aerial Views of Waterways, Islands of Northeast Florida

 According to the National Parks Service, Cumberland Island, Georgia is one of the largest undeveloped barrier islands in the world.
 Cumberland Island has one of the largest maritime forests remaining in the United States and one of the largest wilderness areas in a National Seashore on the east coast.
 Daily visitors are limited to 300 per day (this is a 17.5 mile long island — it’s bigger than Amelia Island).